Crosstalk in Multiplex ELISA

 Spot to Spot Crosstalk

-Crosstalk between spots within a well is also a potential issue in any microarray.
+Crosstalk between spots within the same well is also a potential issue in any microarray.
 To minimize the amount of light detected outside spot boundaries:

 - Ensure that samples are diluted correctly according to the kit protocol.